Cross Daggers

 The Cross Daggers is a restaurant and former pub in Woodhouse, Sheffield, England.

-The lintel above the door is inscribed "NTG 1658" with the N reversed; the initials may have stood for Thomas Godfrey Newbould, a prominent Quaker and landlord.
 The building overlooks the village stocks as well as the cross.
 Although it has mostly been used as a pub, in more recent years it has been used to house various restaurants.

 It is one of 362 listed buildings in South Yorkshire.
 It is Grade II listed, the lowest and most common listing.